23rd March 2022

 Our adult psychologists may be able to offer therapy for people who are experiencing anxiety and who have low - moderate risk to their safety.

-We are offering online appointments only at Level 4 and 3.
+We are offering online appointments nationally and in-person appointments in Auckland.

 Depending on a person's needs and the resources available at Anxiety NZ the wait to see a psychologist may be 1 - 6 weeks.
 We may not be able to offer an appointment for all referrals.